Samuel (animated series)

 Samuel is an animated television series written and directed by Émilie Tronche.
-The story explores the transition from childhood to adolescence and psychological maturity through the eyes of Samuel, an eleven-year-old boy who records his experiences in a personal diary.
+The story explores the transition from childhood to adolescence and psychological maturity through the eyes of Samuel, a ten-year-old boy who records his experiences in a personal diary.

 The series consists of a single season with 21 four-minute television episodes, complemented by one-minute episodes for social media.
 It features a minimalist drawing style in black and white that mimics a childlike stroke.
 It is a French–Spanish co-production by Les Valseurs and Pikkukala, in collaboration with Arte France, Radiotelevisión Española (RTVE), Televisió de Catalunya (3Cat), and the region of Hauts-de-France.

 Synopsis

-At the beginning of the series, Samuel is an eleven-year-old boy who has started writing a diary to express his worries.
-Most of the stories he tells are related to the end of childhood and the beginning of adolescence, including his relationships with friends, the transition from primary to secondary school, his insecurities, and his first romantic feelings toward Julia, a classmate.
+On his tenth birthday during the 2000s, Samuel receives a diary by a relative as and begins writing about his life, focusing on the end of childhood and the beginning of adolescence, including his relationships with friends, the transition from primary to secondary school, his insecurities, and his first growing feelings for Julia, a classmate he falls for after an encounter on the bus.

+Classmate Bérénice confesses her feelings for Samuel, and he rejects her.
+Bérénice later asks Samuel if he is in love with Julia and replies with no, along with a comment about her appearance.
+Bérénice then tells the teacher loudly so the class can hear it, including Julia.
+Dimitri, another classmate, begins dating Julia.
+Bérénice, who struggles with anger and social isolation, finds her only source of happiness in her scented card collection, which classmates later steal.
+Samuel and his friend Alberto return their stolen cards and apologize, and they all start to grow together after that.

+Following his grandmother's death, Alberto returns to school outwardly and unaffected.
+When Samuel challenges him to run down a steep hill, Alberto's backpack opens mid-run and scatters drawings the class had made for him.
+He falls, and seeing the drawings again brings him to tears.
+Samuel gathers the drawings and comforts him.

+Julia later ends things with Dimitri without explanation, though he notes their growing distance beforehand.
+Samuel spots her performing in a dance show his mother is part of, and the two wave at each other at a red light after the show.
+As summer begins, the town gathers to watch fireworks, and Samuel reflects on Alberto's comment earlier about the transition to high school.
+During a family trip to a beach in Valencia, Samuel meets another boy who encourages him to confess his feelings to Julia, prompting Samuel to write her a postcard admitting how he feels.